haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 The default is 12 hours.

-Since Seafile-pro-9.0.6, you can add cache for getting locked files and getting folder permission (reduce server load caused by sycing client).
+Since Seafile-pro-9.0.6, you can add cache for getting locked files (reduce server load caused by sycing client).

 ```
 [file_lock]